VladislavAntonyuk/MauiSamples/README.md

 ## Thank You

 Special thanks to my friends and sponsors: @PeterFucci, Gerald Versluis (jfversluis), @renatolopes, Glen Herman, Olexii, Brady, Yury Michurin.

+This project is tested with BrowserStack.
+License: MIT.
 ## Setup

 The development guide can be found at [SETUP.md](./SETUP.md).